dmitry-ivanov/laravel-db-profiler/README.md

     ],
     ```

-3. Now you can use database profiler.
-Enabled only for `local` environment, no need to bother about `production`!
+3. Now you can use database profiler!

+    Enabled only for `local` environment, you don't need to bother about `production`.

 ## HTTP Profiling